 Our second amazing fact seems too fantastic to be true!
 God has promised not only to forgive our sins but also to exercise his unlimited power and completely erase from his memory all traces of our disobedience (Isaiah 43:25, Hebrews 8:12, 10:17)!
-Additionally, Scripture indicates that we, as well, will be able to never remember the sins against God we committed (Isaiah 65:17).
+Additionally, Scripture indicates that we, as well, will be able to never remember the sins we committed against him (Isaiah 65:17).

 The great negotiator

-Our third of seven awesome facts is that God sometimes is willing to negotiate regarding his will or even ask for suggestions!
+Our third of seven awesome facts is that our Maker sometimes is willing to negotiate regarding his will or even ask for suggestions!
 He allowed Abraham to negotiate regarding how Sodom could be saved from destruction (Genesis 18:23 - 32).
 Moses saved sinful Israel by reasoning their annihilation would tarnish the Lord's reputation (Exodus 32:9 - 14).
-God even asked for suggestions on how King Ahab might deservedly perish (1Kings 22:21 - 22).
+The Eternal even asked for suggestions on how King Ahab might deservedly perish (1Kings 22:21 - 22).

 A change of mind